 Location: Faculty House, Columbia University, New York

 A draft Background Paper on Investment Incentives is available for download.
-A volume entitled “Rethinking Investment Incentives: Trends and Policy Options,” inspired by the Conference proceedings, is forthcoming Spring 2016, and will be available here.
+A volume entitled “Rethinking Investment Incentives: Trends and Policy Options,” inspired by the Conference proceedings, published in Spring 2016, and available here.

 Recent decades have seen a dramatic rise in an array of costly government incentives used to attract FDI.
 Yet while use of incentives by both national and sub-national governments around the world is ubiquitous, with few exceptions little is known about their prevalence, distribution, effectiveness and impacts.
 For the most part, the use of investment incentives has thus far escaped systematic monitoring, reporting, analysis and regulation.